 Full swing into the crazy 70s decade!
 Popular styles included bell bottom pants, frayed jeans, midi skirts, maxi dresses, Tie dye, peasant blouses, and ponchos.
 Accessories that will help pull together your early '70s Hippie outfits are chokers, headbands, scarves, and jewelry made of wood, stones, feathers, and beads.

-I know these pop-ups are a pain in the tooshy but I hope you don't mind if I follow along with you as you visit my site.
-I promise it just helps me provide better information in the future.
-(PS - this is just a cookie banner.)
+I know pop-ups are a pain in the tooshy and I hope you don't mind if I follow along as you visit my site.
+I promise it just helps me provide better information to you in the future.